Clean Mobility in Schools

 Where and When it’s Offered

-CMIS grants are awarded through a competitive solicitation process.
+CMIS grants were awarded through a competitive solicitation process.
 The frequency and timing of solicitations for future fiscal year funds is subject to funding availability and the annual Funding Plan process.
-The most recent Request for Applications for Fiscal Year 2022-23 Planning and Capacity Building (Planning), Clean Mobility in Schools (CMIS), and STEP funds closed on November 4, 2023.
+The most recent solicitation was conducted jointly with the Sustainable Transportation Equity Project (STEP), and alongside the Planning and Capacity Building grant program.
+The Joint Request for Applications (2023 RFA) closed on November 4, 2023.

 Project Funding or Participation Requirements

-For the FY 2022-23 funding round, applicants were first required to apply to the concept phase.
+The most recent requirements were developed for the 2023 RFA.
+The 2023 RFA was a two-phase process.
+Applicants were first required to apply to the concept phase.
 General eligibility requirements for the concept phase included:

 - Meeting the funding and timeline requirements dictated in the Request for Applications.